 Rhoen rose from his seat and gathered up his empty plate and utensils.
 “I apologize, but it’s time for me to go too.
-I’m overseeing flight drills this morning.
+I’m scheduled to oversee flight drills this morning.
 It was nice to see you, Sha Eena.”
-He dipped the his empty plate towards her as he added, “And don’t you worry.
-We’ll get Kahm Derian back, one way or another.
+He dipped his empty plate towards her as he added, “And don’t you worry.
+We will get Kahm Derian back, one way or another.
 Even if it comes down to a show of force.”

-Rhoen froze for a moment, looking like he had said something out of place.
-“Well, it’s routine to consider all of our options.
+Rhoen froze for a moment, like he feared his words had been ill-chosen.
+“Well, it’s routine to consider all our options.
 We plan for every outcome, prepare for every possibility.”

-“There’s no possibility of defeating immortals in a physical battle,” Eena stated emphatically.
+“There’s no possibility of defeating immortals in a physical battle,” Eena said emphatically.

-Rhoen’s eyebrows arched as he smirked the tiniest bit.
-“Well, um…you did.”
+Rhoen arched his eyebrows and smirked the tiniest bit.
+“Well, uh.…you did.”

-Technically what he said was true, but she had been in an immortal state while battling Anesidora in Wanyaka cave.
-That was something she had never explained to Sarii and Rhoen, and she didn’t care to explain it now.
+Technically what he said was true, but she had been in an immortal state when she battled Anesidora in Wanyaka Cave.
+That was something she never explained to Sarii and Rhoen, and she didn’t care to.
 Pressing her mouth into a disagreeable line, she uttered, “It would be extremely difficult to convince the immortal governing body to help us if we challenged them.”

 “I agree,” Rhoen nodded.
 “I’m sure it won’t come to that.
 Now, if you will please excuse me.”
 After a quick bow, he pecked his wife on the cheek, dumped his tray, and headed for the exit.
 A host of men in uniform followed him out.

-“They must all have flight drills this morning,” Eena guessed aloud.
+“The whole crew must flight drills this morning,” Eena guessed aloud.

 Sarii nodded to the affirmative.
-“Even the Mishmorat men have been invited to join in.
-Rhoen and Jerin agreed it would be beneficial to have them trained on our battleships, in the off chance their assistance is needed.”
+“Even the Mishmorat men were invited to join in.
+Rhoen and Jerin agreed it would be beneficial to have them trained flying our battleships, in the off chance their assistance is needed.”
 Eena drew in a worried breath, but Sarii reminded her, “There are more things out in space to be wary of than immortals.
 It’s best to prepare for anything.”

 “Do you mind if I join you?
 I’ve no one else to sit with.”

-Eena was drawn to the soft, familiar voice speaking over them, and when she looked up, a timid, sweet smile formed on a face that was hauntingly reminiscent of the lost Angelle.
+Eena was drawn to the soft voice speaking over them, and when she looked up, a sweet smile formed on a face hauntingly reminiscent of the lost Angelle.
 Only the eye color differed—blue instead of green.

 Sarii greeted the girl first.
 She pulled out the chair her husband had left behind.